Updated: Jul 21

 The poet describes India as a triple-baked continent.
-By triple-baked he means that Indian women are under three circumstances of the country- sun, sex and poverty.
+By triple-baked he means that Indian women are under three circumstances of the country- sun, sex, and poverty.
 It’s a hot country that has a patriarchal society and the poverty is at its peak.
-In such a place a woman does not ‘etch angry eyebrows On the mud walls', because she is not allowed to do so, he means that the head of the family is male and he is the only person allowed to show anger anything inside the mud walls.
+In such a place a woman does not ‘etch angry eyebrows On the mud walls', because she is not allowed to do so, he means that the head of the family is male and he is the only person allowed to show anger at anything inside the mud walls.

 Women wait for their respective men to come back home safe till the night comes (who have gone to work beyond the hills for the family as there is poverty).
-This is the daily routine of the culturally bound Indian women.
+This is the daily routine of culturally bound Indian women.

 Ten twentieth-century Indian poets by Parthasarathy, R., 1934-